xBlazeTECH/FHS-AMS/README.md

-FHS-LIB
+FHS-AMS
 =======

-A new login system for the Farmington High School Library
+An Attendance Management Sign-in System for Farmington High School.